mtlynch/mtlynch.io/_posts/2018-01-09-ketohub-month-3.md

 {% include image.html file="ugly-fb-links.png" alt="Facebook sharing with no logo" fig_caption="Sharing KetoHub on Facebook with no site logo" max_width="493px" img_link=true %}

 I'd need a logo eventually, so I decided to try [99designs](https://ninetyninedesigns.7eer.net/c/1189252/185967/3172) for the first time.
-They run "design contests," so you describe a design you want, assign a prize value, then dozens or hundreds of designers submit designs hoping to be selected.
-The full prize money goes to the designer with the winning logo.
+It's a "design contest" site, so you describe a design you want, assign a prize value, then dozens or hundreds of designers submit options.
+The full prize money goes to the designer whose logo you select.

 99design's lowest tier design contest cost $400.
 I justified the cost to myself in various ways, but then I woke up the next morning and realized I could have commissioned a freelance illustrator to make a logo for about $75.
-The problem I was trying to solve was ugly Facebook links, but even a mediocre logo would have been sufficient.
+I was trying to de-ugly my Facebook links, but even a mediocre logo would have been sufficient.
 A $400 design contest was a bit overkill.

 Oh well!
 Now I have a logo, and I like it.
 I probably would have preferred having an extra $325, but let's consider it a $325 lesson in website building.